Answers to FAQs on how to get OSTENIL®

 How can I get any of the OSTENIL® injections?

 All OSTENIL® products have to be administered by a suitably qualified clinician.
-This might be your GP, a Consultant, or a qualified Physiotherapist or Podiatrist who will usually order the syringes on your behalf.
+This might be your GP, a Specialist Nurse, a Consultant, or a qualified Physiotherapist or Podiatrist who will usually order the syringes on your behalf.
 Alternatively, you can obtain a prescription and take this to your local pharmacy where it can be ordered for you.
 You will then have to take the syringes back to the clinician for injection into the affected joint.

 Can I buy OSTENIL® direct from